GabrieleMeoni/END2END/README.md

 Now, you should be able to work with the NCS2 device.

+## END2END dataset
+The dataset used for END2END is based on [THRawS](https://arxiv.org/abs/2305.11891). `THRawS` (Thermal Hotspots on Raw Sentinel-2 data) is a Sentinel-2 dataset containing raw granules including annotated thermal anomalies. <br>
+`THRawS` was preprocessed to extract patches for thermal anomalies classification.
+To this aim, `ROBERTO TO COMPLEMENT`.

 ## Workflow to implement a trained model on the edge device
-Once you have trained your model by using [MSMAtch](https://github.com/gomezzz/MSMatch), you can implement the trained model on the edge dvice as follows:
+Once you have trained your model, you can implement the trained model on the edge device as follows:
 <p align="center">
   <img src="resources/images/ncs2WorkFlow.drawio.png" alt="Sublime's custom image"/>
 </p>